|Mode:||Object Mode and Edit Mode|

 A common object type used in a 3D scene is a mesh.
 Blender comes with a number of "primitive" mesh shapes that you can start modeling from.
 You can also add primitives in Edit Mode at the 3D cursor.

-These options can be specified in the Operator panel in the Tool Shelf, which appears when the object is created.
+These options can be specified in the Adjust Last Operation panel, which appears when the object is created.
 Options included in more than one primitive are:

 - Generate UVs